 The Touro Synagogue National Historic Site is an active Orthodox Synagogue.
 About 175 families regularly attend services at Touro.
-In 2005-2006, the building when thru a restoration.
+In 2005-2006, the building when through a restoration.

 Touro Synagogue National Historic Site is an affiliated site with the National Park Service.
-Tour are offered year around.
+Tours are offered year-round.
 The times offered vary per season.
 No tours are offered on Saturdays and tour schedule may vary due to Jewish holidays, ceremonial occasions and special events.

 Washington-Rochambeau National Historic Trail